 The BM Unit Supplier Take Energy Data File contains details of Period Supplier Deemed Take for each Supplier and GSP Group in each Settlement Period.
 Each combination of Supplier and GSP Group is labelled with the BM Unit Id of the relevant base BM Unit.

+Where a Demand Control Event has occurred for a Settlement Period, this process retrieves the disconnected deemed take from the Deemed Take data store and determines the Period Supplier Deemed Take for inclusion in the BM Unit Disconnected Supplier Take Energy Volume Data File sent to the Settlement Administration Agent.

 6.2.10 Process 1.5 – Load Settlement Timetable